Economy of Nigeria: Pharmaceutical industry

 Nigeria hosts about 60 percent of the pharmaceutical production capacity in Africa (status 2022) and is projected to grow between $60 billion to $70 billion after COVID-19, experts say.
 The pharmaceutical industry in Nigeria has headroom for growth and can potentially reach $4 billion over the next 10 years.
 Goldstein Market Intelligence analyst forecast the Nigeria pharmaceuticals market size is set to grow at a CAGR of 9.1% over the forecast years of 2017–2030.

-Most larger pharmaceutical companies in Nigeria are located in Lagos.
+Most large pharmaceutical companies in Nigeria are located in Lagos.

-The pharmaceutical producer with the most employees in Nigeria appears to be Emzor Pharmaceutical Industries Ltd. They produce more than 140 pharmaceutical products, including painkillers, vitamins, haematinics, antimalarials, tussives, antibiotics, anthelmintics, antihistamines, antacids and cardioprotectants.
+The pharmaceutical producer with the most employees in Nigeria appears to be Emzor Pharmaceutical Industries Ltd. They produce more than 140 pharmaceutical products, including painkillers, vitamins, haematinics, antimalarials, antitussives, antibiotics, anthelmintics, antihistamines, antacids and cardioprotectants.

-Fidson Healthcare Plc produces painkillers, anti-allergics, blood pressure medicines, digestive aids, sleeping pills and cough syrup.
+Fidson Healthcare Plc produces painkillers, anti-allergies, blood pressure medicines, digestive aids, sleeping pills and cough syrup.
 May & Baker Nig.
-Plc produces remedis against malaria, hypertension, diabetes, depressions and pain.
+Plc produces remedies against malaria, hypertension, diabetes, depressions and pain.
 Swiss Pharma Nigeria produces pharmaceutical products of BAYER.

 Vehicle industry

-Nigerians buy 720,000 cars per year, but less than 20% of these are produced in Nigeria itself.
+Nigerians buy 720,000 cars per year.
+Of those, less than 20% of these are produced within Nigeria itself.